tychen742/introcscs/source/01.context/motivation.rst

 be introduced first, followed by basic data structure, algorithm design, and finally class and object-oriented programming and selected topics.

+Although the new AI platforms are becoming strong in automated code generation, the industry will always have good use of strong computer scientists, system engineers, data scientists, and cybersecurty experts, etc. I am sure that people who hold those positions will always need great problem-solving skills and courses and books like this can help with that.

 C#, .NET, and VS Code
 ---------------------

 Microsoft has made C# a centeral language for their fast-evolving open-sourced cross-platform .NET ecosystem.
 C# is general-purpose, high-level, multiple-paradigm, and is gaining market share as a popular programming language [#f1]_ [#f2]_.
 In recent years, C# has remained widely used